elliotberdy/myfood/README.md

 ### Shortcomings and Next Steps

-As mentioned earlier, currently there is only one communal database.
-Therefore, if there are multiple users trying out MyFood, one person cannot track their own personal food alone.
-This is obviously not ideal so the next upgrade I want to make is to create a login system that enables users to have their own database and track their own data.
-This is the most crucial improvement to the functioning of the app, and therefore will be my first priority.

-Another next step I am interested in is creating a public API for the web app enabling other developers to utilize and build upon what I have created.
+I would like to create a public API for MyFood, enabling other developers to utilize and build upon what I have created.

 I would also like to add more options for how the user is feeling.
 This is an easy improvement, although it will then require more input data to see interesting trends.

-I also want to get more from the data.
-For example, I want to sort the foods into categories (i.e. fruits, vegetables, etc.) and apply some ML algorithms to look for trends in how certain food categories may make the user feel.
+Lastly, I want to get more from the data.
+For example, I want to sort the foods into categories (i.e. fruits, vegetables, etc.) and apply some ML to look for trends in how certain food categories may make the user feel.
 I am also interested in looking for trends centered around what time of day the food was eaten.

-Lastly, the database is currently being uploaded to the git repo and being accessed as part of the file system, but I plan to start hosting the database separately and access the database from the hosted location.

 ### Technologies Used

-MyFood is a fullstack web application that uses HTML, CSS, JavaScript, Bootstrap, Node.js, Express.js, Path, Body Parser, and SQLite.
+MyFood is a fullstack web application that uses HTML, CSS, JavaScript, Bootstrap, Node.js, Express.js, PostgresSQL, and Body Parser.
 MyFood also uses the Edamam API to populate the dropdowns with a list of foods.